TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 The :func:`id` builtin returns an integer that is guaranteed to be unique during the lifetime of the object.
-Since in CPython, this is the object's memory address, it happens frequently that after an object is deleted from memory, the next freshly created object is allocated at the same position in memory.
+Since in CPython, this is the object's memory address, it happens frequently that after an object is deleted kutoka memory, the next freshly created object is allocated at the same position in memory.
 This is illustrated by this example: